mdekauwe/CABLE_benchmarking/docs/user_guide/config_options.md

 : NCI modules to use for compiling CABLE

-## Simulations details
+## Simulations options

 `realisations`

-: Entries for each of the two CABLE branches to use (specified by keys `0` and `1`).
-Each entry contains the following keys:
+: Entries for each CABLE branch to use.
+Each entry is a dictionary, {}, that contains the following keys:

     `name`
     : The base name of the branch on SVN, i.e. relative to: